-There is a difference between killing and murder.
+To kill is different than to murder.
 Murder is taking the life of an innocent person while killing is an act of judgment for an evil deed that was committed.
 The sixth commandment states, “Thou shalt not kill” (Exodus 20:13).
 This commandment refers to premeditated, unjustified murder.

 But did God destroy the righteous along with the wicked?
-No, in an exchange with Abraham, God indicated that He would spare the wicked to save the righteous.
+No, in an exchange with Abraham, God indicated that He would spare the wicked to save the righteous in the case of destroying Sodom and Gomorrah.
 He demonstrated this principle by saving the righteous people from Sodom and Jericho prior to their destruction.
 The charge that God indiscriminately murdered people does not hold to critical evaluation of the Biblical texts.

-God created Adam and Eve with the freedom of choice.
-Although they fully understood that sin will lead to death, they chose to listen to the devil.
+God created humans with the freedom of choice (Deuteronomy 30:15-20).
+Although they fully understood that sin will lead to death, they chose to listen to the devil (Genesis 3).
 But, God in His infinite mercy decided to redeem them.
 God sent His only begotten Son to carry the penalty of sin and set the human race free.
 “For God so loved the world that He gave His only begotten Son that whosever believeth on Him shall have eternal life” (John 3:16).
 The most One that truly suffered through the sin problem was God Himself.
 There is no greater love than this that a man may lay his life for the ones whom he loves (John 15:13).